 1.1 Cat Grooming Comb

 Description: A human comb isn’t really designed for use on a cat.
-That’s why special combs for cats exist!
+That’s why someone invented the cat grooming comb!
 They look exactly like the comb you use, but they’re a little kinder and gentler to cat skin.

 Pros: They’re particularly good at getting fleas out because of the narrow gaps between the spines.
 They’ll also help to get out knots, and de-clump matted fur.
 A good combing session should leave your cat with a shiny, smooth coat.